Curated OER

 Akhenaton

-Young scholars look into the development of religious beliefs.
-In this ancient civilization lesson, students research the founders of several world religions including Akhenaton.
-Young scholars use their findings to create world religion...
+Students look into the development of religious beliefs.
+For this ancient civilization lesson, students research the founders of several world religions including Akhenaton.
+Students use their findings to create world religion charts and...

 Curated OER